1 Chronicles 19

 Notes

-The three verbs used by the Ammonite princes in v.
-3 are striking: לַחְקֹר ("to explore" or "to search out"), לַהֲפֹךְ ("to overthrow"), and לְרַגֵּל ("to spy").
-The verb order in Chronicles differs from 2 Samuel 10:3, where "to overthrow" comes last.
-The Chronicler places "to overthrow" in the middle, perhaps to emphasize the spying accusation as the climactic charge.
-In either case, the princes ascribe the worst possible motives to David's gesture, and Hanun -- young, inexperienced, and suspicious -- listens to them.
+The three verbs in v.
+3 are pointed: לַחְקֹר ("to explore" or "to search out"), לַהֲפֹךְ ("to overthrow"), and לְרַגֵּל ("to spy").
+Chronicles arranges them slightly differently from 2 Samuel 10:3, where "to overthrow" comes last.
+Perhaps the Chronicler wants the accusation of espionage to land with greatest force.
+Either way, the Ammonite princes assign the worst possible motives to David's gesture, and Hanun accepts their counsel.

-The punishment inflicted on David's ambassadors in v.
-4 was a calculated act of maximum humiliation in the ancient Near East.
-Shaving the beard was an assault on masculine honor and dignity; in Israelite culture, the beard was a sign of maturity and social standing (cf. Leviticus 19:27, 2 Samuel 1:20).
-Cutting off their garments בַּחֵצִי עַד הַמִּפְשָׂעָה ("at the middle, up to the buttocks") exposed them publicly, compounding the shame.
-The Hebrew word מִפְשָׂעָה refers to the area of the groin or buttocks -- the exposure was both sexual and social degradation.
-David's compassionate response -- telling them to wait at Jericho until their beards had regrown -- shows his sensitivity to their shame.
-Jericho was a border town in the Jordan Valley, away from the public eye of Jerusalem.
+The treatment of David's ambassadors in v.
+4 is a calculated act of public humiliation.
+Shaving the beard attacked a man's honor and dignity; in Israelite culture, the beard marked maturity and standing (cf. Leviticus 19:27, 2 Samuel 1:20).
+Cutting their garments בַּחֵצִי עַד הַמִּפְשָׂעָה ("at the middle, up to the buttocks") exposed them and deepened the shame.
+The term מִפְשָׂעָה points to the groin or buttocks, so the disgrace was both social and bodily.
+David's response is measured: he tells them to remain in Jericho until their beards grow back.
+Jericho, on the frontier in the Jordan Valley, gave them privacy until their honor was restored.

 The Ammonite-Aramean Alliance (vv.
 6-9)